Counseling & Personal Support

 Referrals for Personal Counseling

 The Student Success Center encourages faculty and staff to refer students who appear to be struggling either emotionally or academically.
 Our counselors are prepared to assist students in handling transition and change more effectively as well as sharpening time management and problem-solving skills to enhance academic and personal growth.
+Referrals can be made through the CARE Report, located on the right side of this page.

 Referring a Friend for Personal Counseling